We asked 28 experts “What are the Most Life Changing Books?”

 Pause is THE message we need in a world on auto pilot.
 Whether you are stressed, overwhelmed or burned out this is a must read to get your life back on track and aligned with the impact you want to make in the world.

-It’s great content, stories and statistics from first time author (and Google exec) Rachael O’Meara
+It’s great content, stories, and statistics from the first-time author (and Google exec) Rachael O’Meara.

 There’s also a lot of incredible insight into learning from failures and how to avoid overreacting to setbacks that I think every entrepreneur will find relatable.